Puri: Medieval and early modern periods

 The city has many other Mathas as well.
 The Emar Matha was founded by the Tamil Vaishnava saint Ramanujacharya in the 12th century AD.
-This Matha, which is now located in front of Simhadvara across the eastern corner of the Jagannath Temple, is reported to have been built in the 16th century during the reign of kings of Suryavamsi Gajapatis.
+This Matha, now destroyed, was located in front of Simhadvara across the eastern corner of the Jagannath Temple, and reported to have been built in the 16th century during the reign of kings of Suryavamsi Gajapatis.
 The Matha was in the news on 25 February 2011 for the large cache of 522 silver slabs unearthed from a closed chamber.

 The British conquered Orissa in 1803, and, recognising the importance of the Jagannath Temple in the life of the people of the state, they initially appointed an official to look after the temple's affairs and later declared the temple as part of a district.

 Modern history

 In 1906, Sri Yukteswar, an exponent of Kriya Yoga and a resident of Puri, established an ashram, a spiritual training center, named "Karar Ashram" in Puri.
 He died on 9 March 1936 and his body is buried in the garden of the ashram.

 The city is the site of the former summer residence of British Raj, the Raj Bhavan, built in 1913–14 during the era of governors.

-For the people of Puri, Jagannatha, visualized as Krishna, is synonymous with their city.
+For the people of Puri, Jagannatha, visualised as Krishna, is synonymous with their city.
 They believe that Jagannatha looks after the welfare of the state.
 However, after the partial collapse of the Jagannath Temple (in the Amalaka part of the temple) on 14 June 1990, people became apprehensive and considered it a bad omen for Odisha.
 The replacement of the fallen stone by another of the same size and weight (7 tonne), that could be done only in the early morning hours after the temple gates were opened, was done on 28 February 1991.

 Puri has been chosen as one of the heritage cities for the Heritage City Development and Augmentation Yojana scheme of the Indian Government.
 It is chosen as one of the 12 heritage cities with "focus on holistic development" to be implemented within 27 months by the end of March 2017.

+In January 2024, the Shree Jagannath Heritage Corridor (also called "Srimandir Parikrama") was inaugurated to enhance security and ease of movement around the Jagannath Temple.
+The project includes a 75-meter corridor, improved drainage, CCTV surveillance, and dedicated zones for pilgrims and servitors.
+Its implementation needed the tearing down of several ancient buildings and historic institutions that formed the sanctuary's core outer landscape, such as the Emar Mutt and its Raghunandan library.

-Non-Hindus are not permitted to enter the shrines but are allowed to view the temple and the proceedings from the roof of the Raghunandan library, located within the precincts of the temple, for a small donation.
+Non-Hindus are not permitted to enter the shrines but were historically allowed to view the temple and the proceedings from the roof of the erstwhile Raghunandan library, originally located within the precincts of the temple, for a small donation.